Beaverton Transit Center: Public art

 The MAX station's original shelter featured "whimsical photographic portraits of passengers" and images of local landmarks.
 These photos were captured by students Katie O'Malley and Petra Prostrednik of Beaverton's Arts and Communications High School.
 They were led by design team artist Richard Turner and photographer Barbara Turner, who came up with the project as a way of giving the students hands-on experience in designing and implementing a public art project.
 In 1994, artist Christopher Rauschenberg photographed the station's site prior to the start of construction.
 This image was etched onto the station's windscreen.
 It is described as a way to "document the past as the areas change and grow and [to] offer a comparison with the landscape of the future".
 An interactive sculpture created by Frank Boyden and Brad Rude, entitled The Interactivator, sits on the WES platform.
 It features 16 movable bronze heads and a vehicle mounted on a stainless steel table.
 Designed to represent the train and the variety of people who ride the line, the sculptures serve as a "metaphor for the human experience".

 Services

-Beaverton Transit Center is TriMet's busiest transit center with 9,709 total weekday boardings for all modes in September 2018.
+In 2018, Beaverton Transit Center was TriMet's busiest transit center, with 9,709 total weekday boardings for all modes in September 2018.
+In spring 2025, it was the agency's third-busiest, with 3,852 boardings for all modes.
 It is currently the only transit center in the network served by both MAX and WES.